Blog Posts

 2. Product data alongside the corresponding metadata and categories.

 3. Only the new product records needed for the given task.
+Things like flat files from a manufacturer, PDF catalogs, or other data that can be used as ground truth.

 Different types of product catalog data